 3. Optimise your Amazon listings with keywordsNow that you know what Amazon SEO keywords consumers use to find your products, you can implement them into your ASINs.
 Use Amazon keyword optimisation to optimize your product title with keywords, include them in your bullet points, and product descriptions.
 Although there is no definitive proof that SEO is affected by A+ content, it is a conversion-driver which, in turn, builds rank.
 Key phrases or keywords that aren’t used in these sections can be used in the back-end of your listing.
 However, backend keywords will hold less clout than if they are used on page so ensure you use the keywords most likely to improve traffic in your listing.
 Amazon doesn’t reward repetition or keyword placement hierarchy, but equally won’t penalise repetition of keywords.

 4. Optimise your Amazon advertising keywords

-Not only can you use these new keywords to improve your organic Amazon SEO ranking but you can also use them to improve your Amazon PPC strategy.
-Targeting your SEO keywords drives ad-attributed sales.
+Not only can you use your Amazon keyword optimisation work to improve your organic Amazon SEO ranking but you can also use them to improve your Amazon PPC strategy.
+Targeting your Amazon SEO keywords drives ad-attributed sales.
 Any conversion on a keyword will boost the ranking for that keyword.
 Paying for conversions, especially for a new listing that lacks reviews and sales history, is a sure-fire way of building your organic rankings quickly.